Machine Learning & Big Data Blog

 Jonathan Johnson

-Resiliency means having an ability to adapt.
-Resilient data pipelines adapt in the event of failure.
-Data pipelines are meant to transport and transform data from one point to another.
-So, a resilient data pipeline needs to:
+Resiliency means having the ability to adapt.
+A resilient data pipeline adapts in the event of failure.
+Because data pipelines are designed to transport and transform data from one point to another, a resilient pipeline must:

-3. Logs should inform the user what action needs to be taken to correct the error.
+• Clear guidance on what action needs to be taken to correct the error

-If the log can give the developer action towards fixing the issue without having to probe the code for the problem, the log is a good log.
+If a log gives the developer a path to fix the issue without requiring them to probe the code, it is a good log.

-Logs can also be written at both the pipeline and the task levels.
-Logs should answer:
+Logs can also be written at both the pipeline and task levels.
+They should answer:

 • Why did the pipeline task fail?